SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/selections/index.md

 ## Tasks

-From the **Tasks** button (lower part of the screen), you can [perform specific tasks on the members of a selection][1], e.g. send an email to contacts linked to the sales in the selection.
+From the **Tasks** button (lower part of the screen), you can [perform specific tasks on the members of a selection][1].
+For example, send an email to contacts linked to the sales in the selection.

 ## What can I use selections for